derecles/epl-possession-analysis/README.md

 There are 20 teams that play in a given season.

-There are more than 20 data points because after each season, the English Premier League relegates the three teams with the fewest points earned to the [2nd tier](https://www.efl.com/) of English football in the following season.
-The three teams from the 2nd tier that earned the most points in the 2nd tier are then promoted to the Premier League the following season.
+There are more than 20 data points because after each season, the Premier League relegates the three teams with the fewest points earned down to the [2nd tier](https://www.efl.com/) in the following season.
+The three teams from the 2nd tier that earned the most points in the 2nd tier are then promoted up to the Premier League the following season.